 - Somayeh Moazeni – Stephens Institute of Technology

 - Javad Khazaei – EDF Renewables

-- Daniel Jiang, 2016, “Risk Neutral and Risk Averse Approximate Dynamic Programming methods,” University of Pittsburgh
+- Daniel Jiang, 2016, “Risk Neutral and Risk Averse Approximate Dynamic Programming methods,” First position: University of Pittsburgh, Industrial Engineering.

 - Ilya O. Ryzhov, 2011, “Information Collection in Stochastic Optimization,” First position: Assistant professor, University of Maryland business school.

 - Lauren A. Hannah, 2010 – “Stochastic Search, Optimization and Regression with Energy Applications,” First position: Columbia University, Statistics (following post-doc at Duke in statistics).

 - Peter Frazier, 2009 – “Knowledge Gradient Methods for Statistical Learning,” First position: Cornell University, Department of Operations Research and Information Engineering.

 - Kazutoshi Yamazaki, 2009 – “Essays on Sequential Analysis: Multi-Armed Bandit with Availability Constraints and Sequential Change Detection and Identification,” First position: Osaka University, Center for the Study of Finance and Insurance.